Gilone/Simple-linear-predictor-and-classifier-and-one-hot-encoding/README.md

 ![][version-badge]

-It is a sample inspired by UCSD CSE258
+It is an example inspired by UCSD CSE258

 The input data should be like (date, review text) --> rating